Why Timing Matters at Year-End

 Investor Considerations and Risks

 Year-end tax planning with oil and gas is powerful, but it requires understanding the risks.
-Not every well produces as projected, commodity prices fluctuate, and DPP interests are illiquid.
-Investors should work with a CPA familiar with oil and gas taxation and review the Private Placement Memorandum carefully before committing capital.
+Not every well produces as projected.
+Commodity prices fluctuate.
+DPP interests are illiquid.
+Work with a CPA who knows oil and gas taxation, and review the Private Placement Memorandum carefully before committing capital.

-The Section 469 working interest exception allows net losses from working interests to offset active income such as wages and business profits, but this benefit depends on your entity structure and participation level.
-For a broader discussion of investment risk factors, see our guide to understanding risk.
+The Section 469 working interest exception lets net losses from working interests offset active income like wages and business profits, but the benefit depends on your entity structure and participation level.
+For a broader look at investment risk factors, see our guide to understanding risk.

 Strategies to Maximize Benefits at Year-End